-There are no equality implications.
-Free bulky waste collections was provided for residents who find it difficult to engage in the campaign.
+There are equality implications in terms of encouraging wide ranging public cooperation and engagement.
+We will engage fully with community groups regarding local clean up campaigns.
+Free bulky waste collections will be provided for residents who find it difficult to engage in the campaign.